 Examining the roots of ‘Disabilism’- negative attitudes, harassment and hate crime

 Celebrating disabled people’s history - struggles for rights, equality and inclusion

 Challenging and exposing the unequal position of disabled people in our society

 The Cultural and Artistic portrayal of disabled people

 Highlighting examples of good disability equality.

-Disability History Month takes place every year in December and celebrates the lives and achievements of disabled people.
-Schools are encouraged to hold activities about disability equality during the month of December.
+UK Disability History month (UKDHM) formally takes place between 22 November and 22 December each year, though many events and activities take place outside this time slot.
+It is supported by more than 100 organisations, including the NUT, and celebrates the lives and achievements of disabled people.
+Schools are encouraged to hold awareness raising activities about disability during the month of December.